trishume/sympy-wiki-with-svn/Using-Tox.md

     sudo make altinstall

 which will append the number version to the executable (ie. Python2.4, Python2.5 ..).
-This will assure that the system remains functioning; Tox will find the correct executables.
+This will assure that the system remains functioning; Tox will find the correct executables, if they are in your PATH.
+Otherwise, you may use the `basepython` variable inside the desired environment, as demonstrated in the sample tox.ini file.